Moondru Pillaigal: Plot

 Gunavathi and Somasekhar, a couple, have three sons.
-The youngest one takes responsibility for a theft allegedly committed by their his and goes to jail.
+The youngest one takes responsibility for a theft allegedly committed by them and goes to jail.
 The dejected Somasekhar commits suicide and Gunavathi is abandoned by the other two sons.
 Later, when the youngest son is released from jail, he takes care of his mother despite being jobless.
 However, he receives an offer from a film company to act as the main character in a film produced by them based on the Ramayana.
 He succeeds in his job and manages to unite the family.